ChangLab/ATACPrimerTool/README.md

 ## APT Parameters

-There are multiple parameters of APT that you can modify to fit your needs, although the default parameters are a good place to start.
+There are multiple parameters of APT that can be modified, although the default parameters are a good place to start.
 After running APT on a set of peaks, you can quickly rerun with different parameters using the same output directory and sample name.
 Output files will not be overwritten.
+In practice, we typically try a couple of different correlation cutoffs (i.e. 0.7, 0.8 and 0.9) to narrow down primer design regions if large regions are output using the defaults or to extend primer design regions if primers cannot be designed in the original region.

 The following parameters can be modified: